OsoianMarcel/telegram-openai-bot/README.md

 ## TODO

+- Store Telegram update offset, and use it on startup.
 - Keep sending typing action until the AI responds.
 - Flush dirty stats to disk once in X seconds.
 - Change the stats model (no user stats, daily, weekly, monthly stats).